anit/sc-components/src/dropdown/README.md

 - `on-select`: (optional) A `Function` that is called when the dropdown is selected.
 The `item` is passed as an argument
 - `keep-label`: (optional) Always displays the label even when an item is selected from the dropdown
 - `flavor`: (optional) There are two flavors. `single` and `multiple`.
 Flavors are offered for single select and multiple select functionality.

+## Classes available

+- `sc-dropdown`: for the dropdown menu itself
+- `sc-dropdown-selected`: for the button or link label when a selection is active